-The State used data from the state database to determine the extent to which early childhood transition requirements were being met in the state, and to determine which AEAs had and had not met regulatory requirements of developing and implementing an IEP by the child's third birthday.
+The State used data from lowa's Information Management System (IMS), and ACHIEVE, the IEP/IFSP data system replacing IMS.
+Note that ACHIEVE is designed to provide data in real-time, which allows the State to easily track B12 data at any given moment in time.
+These data were used to determine the extent to which early childhood transition requirements were being met in the state, and to determine which AEAs met/did not meet regulatory requirements of developing and implementing an IEP by the child's third birthday.
 During the prior reporting period, the State determined that noncompliance was occurring rarely and in isolated cases without any trend.
-As a result of the root cause analyses, the SEA continued to promote the use of verification reports in the state's database that alert AEAs to transition requirements.
-These data were also included in data reviews conducted on-site with AEAs during the most recent cycle of monitoring.
+As a result of the root cause analyses, the IDEcontinued to promote the use of verification reports in the state's database that alert AEAs to transition requirements.
+The state reviewed additional data from lowa's Information Management System (IMS) and ACHIEVE, the IEP/IFSP data system, for each LEA and verified 100% correction of non-compliance.